This article provides an overview of Citrix Provisioning components.

 Any updates to a vDisk base image can be captured in a versioned differencing disk, leaving the original base disk image unchanged.

-Each time a vDisk is updated, a new version of the VHDX differencing disk can be created and the file name is numerically incremented, as shown in the following table:
+Each time a vDisk is updated, a new version of the VHDX differencing disk can be created.
+The file name is numerically incremented, as shown in the following table:

 |vDisk image||VHDX Filename|